We take pride in the appearance of the children in our school and we encourage them to wear school uniform.

 It is essential that children have a change of footwear and socks for PE lessons in case they end up wet and/or muddy.

-Gamlingay Village Primary School uses Tesco to supply all our badged items.
-Please click on this link to go directly to the online ordering page: GVP Uniform 2018 They also supply bookbags as well as a number of unbadged items, which are, of course, available from other outlets.
+Gamlingay Village Primary School uses My Clothing to supply all our badged items.
+Please click on this link to go directly to the online ordering page: GVP Uniform They also supply bookbags as well as a number of unbadged items, which are, of course, available from other outlets.

 We offer the chance to try on badged items before purchasing.
 Please ask at the school office if you would like to take up this opportunity as we hold sweatshirts, cardigans and polo shirts in a range of sizes.